British Rail Class 141: Great Britain

 The majority of the Class 141s were based in and across West Yorkshire on routes radiating from Leeds, where they worked up until 1997, at which point they were replaced by the improved Class 142.
-They were sponsored by West Yorkshire Passenger Transport Executive, and were initially painted in the PTE's Verona green and buttermilk livery with "MetroTrain" branding, later receiving the red and cream "Metro-Train" livery.
+They were sponsored by West Yorkshire Passenger Transport Executive, and were painted in the PTE's Verona green and buttermilk livery with MetroTrain branding.
+141001 was initially painted dark blue.
+The class later receiving the red and cream Metro-Train livery.

 The units became notorious for unreliability in their early years, a factor which BR was aware of and made efforts to investigate the root causes.
 Beyond the pursuit of greater reliability, experiments were conducted into areas of enhancement such as ride comfort; one unit was refitted with a wider spring base and double dampers; both of these features were later deemed necessary to provide sufficient levels of performance and were applied to all Class 141s.
 Accordingly, considerable improvements across the whole fleet followed a modification programme performed by Hunslet-Barclay between 1988 and 1989.
 At the same time, the original buckeye couplings were replaced with the BSI type that was fitted to the later Class 142 to enable more flexible working.

 The units were numbered from 141001 to 141020.
 After modification they became 141101 to 141120, although not in order, since the opportunity was taken to match the final digits of the unit numbers with those of the vehicle numbers.

 Non-passenger use

 During the 1990s, unit number 141118 was modified for use as a weedkilling unit by Serco.
 It gained a grey and red livery and black wrap-around window surrounds.
 It was among the units that were later exported to Iran.
-A photograph of this unit, in SERCO livery, at Huddersfield is shown on page 36 of Modern Locomotives Illustrated - August/September 2012.
+A photograph of this unit, in Serco livery, at Huddersfield is shown on page 36 of Modern Locomotives Illustrated - August/September 2012.